-Google Ads will regularly check your Salesforce account to see if you’ve recorded any new important milestones that resulted from Google Ads ads.
+Google Ads will regularly check your Salesforce account to see if you’ve recorded any new important milestones that resulted from ads.
 (In the setup process, you’ll be able to pick which lead statuses and opportunity stages you want to track as conversions.)
-Google Ads will know if this milestone originated from a lead from a Google Ads ad, because if it did, it will have that unique ID that your website stored and passed along to Salesforce.
+Google Ads will know if this milestone originated from a lead from an ad, because if it did, it will have that unique ID that your website stored and passed along to Salesforce.
 If so, Google Ads will count that milestone as a Google Ads conversion.

 What you'll need to do